async-labs/builderbook/issue-template.md

-**(1) Is your issue related to the Builder Book web app or our book?**
+**(1) Is your issue related to the web app or our book?**

 **(1) Bug, suggestion, or question?**

-Please add the appropriate label
+Please add the appropriate label to your issue.

 **(2) Explain**